 Teeth are held in place by surrounding gums, bone, and other tissues.
 But periodontal disease can cause the bone to break down.
 Certain techniques called regenerative procedures can be used to stimulate growth of new bone.
-This growth increases the height of the bone around the tooth, giving the tooth more support.
+This growth increases the height of the bone around the tooth, giving the tooth more support, and increases the amount of attachment around the root of the tooth.
 Getting back even half the lost bone height extends the life of the tooth.
 One type of regenerative procedure is called guided tissue regeneration (GTR).

 How GTR Works

 Surgery on gum and bone.
-The gum is opened.
-Then a membrane is placed over the damaged bone.
+The gum is opened. with a procedure known as a flap.
+The area under the gums is cleaned out to remove all bacterial deposits.
+Then a membrane (with or without the bone graft material) is placed over the damaged bone.

 Separating tissues.
-Once in place between bone and gum, the membrane allows space for bone to heal.
+Once in place between bone and gum, the membrane provides necessary space and time for the bone to heal and start regenerating itself.

 After healing.
 The stitches and membrane dissolve or are removed.
-In about a year, bone forms to support the tooth.
+In about 6 months, new attachments and bone regenerate to support the tooth or teeth.

 To decrease your chances of other health problems associated with periodontal disease, it is important to continue with your daily oral hygiene routine, along with professional maintenance care.